00surya/EasyImageUpload/README.md

 # EasyImageUpload Module Documentation

-The EasyImageUpload Module is a JavaScript module designed to handle image uploads, previews, editing, and deletion in a web application.
+The EasyImageUpload Module is a light-weight JavaScript module designed to handle image uploads, previews, editing, and deletion in a web application.
 It provides a simple and easy-to-use interface to allow users to upload and manage images effectively.

 ## Table of Contents